thinkful-ei-heron/Capstone-Group3-Client/README.md

 ## Development setup

-- Clone this repo and move to the new direcotry:
+- Clone this repo and move to the new directory:

   ```bash
   git clone https://github.com/balayaydemir/Capstone-Group3-Client.git YOUR_PROJECT_NAME